Tarasque: Architecture

 There are also depictions in architecture.

 The aforementioned sculpture once incorporated into the right side exterior of Église Sainte-Marthe de Tarascon purportedly dated to the 11th century, and counted as the oldest representation recorded.
 (Note: A facsimile of the lost sculpture is printed by Watson, as aforementioned, and the sketch which survived, according to a different source, was the one drawn by Conrad Mouren.)
 This sculpture of the tarasque depicted the beast in the act of devouring a human, in typical fashion.
 This tarasque was a quadruped that bore close resemblance to the beast trodden underfoot by St. Martha in the paneling sculpture of the choir stalls at Cathédrale Sainte-Marie d'Auch, according to Abbé François Canéto.
 (Note: A sketch of the Auch Cathedral sculpture is appended at the end of Canéto's piece.)
 It depicts the monster that has (already swallowed the child head first), with the pair of the child's legs still showing between its lips.

 Tarasque devouring a man. —Montmajour Abbey near Arles.

 Column capital. —Cloister of the Church of St. Trophime in Arles, 14th century, depicting the Tarasque.

-Another example is the carving of a The tarasque in the Montmajour Abbey near Arles.
+Another example is the carving of a tarasque in the Montmajour Abbey near Arles.

 Yet another is carved in the capital column of the Church of St. Trophime (Église Métropolitaine de Saint-Trophime) in Arles, dating to the mid-14th century, though earlier commentators, such as Faillon who supplied detailed drawings of the capital, considered it to be an example of early Gothic art from the 11th century.